sekiya-lab/sekiya-lab.github.io/researches/nml.md

 ![Figure CNN]({{ "assets/images/nml_figure1-1.png" | relative_url }})

 ### Implementation

 As a first our achievement, we publish a simple and fast full-text search engine for massive system datasets.
 The name is “Hayabusa”.
-You can get and try the software from [this site](https://github.com/hirolovesbeer/hayabusa).
+You can get and try the software from [this site](https://github.com/hirolovesbeer/hayabusa){: target="_blank" }.
 In this software, we provide the base infrastructure for analysis of massive datasets.